sekogan/hdmon/README.md

 - Monitors disk read/write activity.
 - Spins down idle disks.
+- Detects added/removed disks.
 - Allows to use well known tools like `hdparm` to spin down disks.
 - Doesn't rely on querying disk status.

+## Limitations

-Note that unlike `hd-idle` `hdmon` produces some disk activities on its own, by writing messages to the system journal and executing shell commands.
+- Does produce disk activities on system partition by writing messages to the system journal and executing shell commands.
 But it seems like everybody has system partitions on SSDs these days, so being completely "silent" might be not that important anymore.

 ## TODO

+- Make "spin down" and "check up" functions generic.
 - Periodically run SMART diagnostic tool for active disks.
 - Experiment with different strategies to minimize number of spin up/spin down cycles.
-- Detect added/removed disks (service restart is required in current implementation).

 ## Installation